Current Volunteer Opportunities

 - Lunch Volunteers for House of Welcome: House of Welcome (HOW) is looking for volunteers to assist during our daily lunchtime from 12:00 p.m. to 2:00 p.m.
 This would entail helping serve lunch to HOW participants, interacting with them and striking up a conversation.
 Volunteer hours are flexible and training is provided, if you do not have previous experience.
 Additional hours are available if requested.

-- Hot Dog Day Volunteer: We are looking for 2-3 volunteers to help set up and serve hot dogs during the Men's Club Hot Dog Day that takes place on the second Tuesday of each month, from 11:00 a.m. to 1:00 p.m.
-This opportunity is perfect for those with strong customer service skills who enjoy interacting as a team.
-Volunteers must be comfortable standing for an extended period of time while working with and serving hot food.
+- Hot Dog Day Set-Up Volunteer: We are looking for 1-2 volunteers to help prepare and set up for the Men's Club Hot Dog Day that takes place on the second Tuesday of each month.
+Set up duties would take place from 9:30 a.m. to 10:30 a.m.
+Volunteers must be comfortable moving kitchen and serving items and standing for an extended period of time while working with hot food.

 - Pet Therapy for House of Welcome: The House of Welcome (HOW), an adult day services program of the North Shore Senior Center, serves older adults living with memory loss, usually Alzheimer's disease, and provides a structured group program of therapeutic activities Monday through Friday.
 To enhance programming, we are looking for pet therapy volunteers to visit HOW once or twice a month, or weekly, arriving around 2:45-3:00 p.m. to visit about 30 minutes each time.
 We ask that all volunteers commit to at least a year.
 Information and training about our program's specific needs will be provided.